 Don’t forget to give them a rinse if they’re extra sweaty too, which can help preserve the life of the elastic in your clothing.
 Mandie Mutchie, fitness enthusiast and former lingerie boutique manager, explains: “There are enzymes in our sweat that actually eat away at the material that gives us stretch.”
-Getting them off your body and rinsed will help your expensive fitness gear last much longer.
+Getting them off of your body and cleaned will help your expensive fitness gear last much longer.

 #3 – Write Down What You Did

 If you don’t like tracking your workout while you’re doing it, take time at the end to jot down notes.
-This helps you track how you’re feeling during workouts — physically and mentally — and makes it easy to follow progression.
+This helps you track how you’re feeling during workouts — physically and mentally — and makes it easy to follow a progression.

 If you can remember weights and reps, take note of those, in addition to:

 ● How your body felt.
 Tired?
 Strong?
 A mix?

 ● Exercises that felt more challenging than usual and vice versa.